alexle/alexle.github.com/posts/2017-running.markdown

 <div class="separator"></div>
 </p>

-For one of the few times I can recall, I didn't look at my watch or check my splits during.
-I didn't know how fast or slow I was going.
-I just ran with my heart and took in the energy around me.
+For some reason, I didn't look at my watch or check my splits.
+I just took in the energy around me and ran with my heart, unsure of how fast or slow I was going.

 As I crossed the finish, I made my way to the nearest trash can.
 Where two others and I took turns dry-heaving.
 Only after I finished, did I dare look down to check my time - [39:59:09][7].